 We love anything Under the Sea – reading, writing, learning, playing and creating it’s one of those themes that grips my kid’s imagination and gives them the freedom to explore even further.
 As a marine biologist that excites me, I love that one of my passions is something that gets kids passionate about as well, especially as the oceans are one of the last places on earth that we know very little about.
 As toddlers and preschoolers, it’s one of those areas that as well as plenty of crafts and activities there are plenty of books to read and authors around the world are inspired by the theme to write fiction and non-fiction.
-We’ve gone through our book collections and the reading records and put together our list of Favourite Ocean Books for Toddlers and Preschoolers so dig out the waterproof cases and head underwater with this book list for budding marine biologists.
+We’ve gone through our book collections and the reading records and put together our list of Favourite Ocean Books for Toddlers and Preschoolers so dig out the waterproof cases and head underwater with these under the sea stories that you and they will love.

 I’ve said it before and I will say it again the National Geographic series of books are fantastic for kids.
 This one National Geographic Little Kids First Big Book of the Ocean is aimed perfectly at preschoolers and an ideal additional to your book basket for any ocean or under the sea themed topics.

 With beautiful illustrations and interesting facts Simon & Schuster Childrens Guide to Sea Creatures will be able to answer most of those questions from your inquisitive preschooler that you have no clue of the answer to.
 I would recommend any of this series of illustrated encyclopedias for your family bookshelves.

 Along with National Geographic, we also love the Eyewitness guides from DK and DK Eyewitness Books: Ocean is full of information with fantastic images and another that will last through the years so a good investment.